DubiousCactus/minigauss/README.md

 ## Introduction

-I built this library to learn about Gaussian Process and their optimization.
+I built this library to learn about Gaussian Processes and their optimization.
 The code is highly extensible and adding prior mean/covariance functions is easy as cake!
 They can be added with minimal code: